-This Town Planning Report accompanies a Development Application over land located on Mossman Gorge Road, Mossman Gorge, more formally described as Lot 6 on SP212661 (the "subject site").
-The land is owned by Mango Park Canefarming COY Pty Ltd (the "Landowner"), however the Development Application is made by Douglas Shire Council (the "Applicant").
+This Town Planning Report is submitted in support of a Development Application over land located on Mossman Gorge Road, Mossman Gorge, more formally described as Lot 6 on SP212661 (the "subject site").
+The land is currently owned by Mango Park Canefarming COY Pty Ltd (the "Landowner"); however, the Development Application is lodged by Douglas Shire Council (the "Applicant").

-The Development Application seeks to resolve an issue that has been ongoing for almost two decades.
-The purpose of the Development Application is to excise a portion of the subject site containing an Aboriginal Burial Ground (the "Yalanji Cemetery") on a new separate title to facilitate the transfer of land from private ownership to the Bamanga Bubu Ngadimunku Aboriginal Corporation (the "BBN").
-Particular details around the transfer of land have been negotiated and agreed between the Landowner and BBN.
+The purpose of this Development Application is to resolve a longstanding issue concerning the formal recognition and secure tenure of an Aboriginal Burial Ground known as the "Yalanji Cemetery."
+This matter has been ongoing for nearly two decades and has involved extensive consultation and negotiation between relevant stakeholders.
+The application seeks to excise a portion of the subject site containing the Yalanji Cemetery onto a new separate title, enabling its transfer from private ownership to the Bamanga Bubu Ngadimunku Aboriginal Corporation (the "BBN").